gavrilyuc/xnaControl/README.md

 Author of realization: Dmitry Havryliuk

-All examples in the folder called: demo
+example in the folder called: demo

 P.S.
 I'm sorry, I badly taught in English.